duke-mai/multi-level-guessing-game/README.md

 In both cases, the game ends and the while loop is displayed.

-# Why a for loop is unsuitable for this guessing game
+# For loop or While loop to be used ?
 _While_ loops | _For_ loops
 ------------ | -------------
 Condition-controlled loop  | Count-controlled loop